 Interestingly, the jury is out right now on IOTA’s future price predictions.
 Some indicators are bullish, with prices forecasted to be up to $20 by 2025.
 Other indicators are neutral or slightly bearish about IOTA’s prospects (but the current dip in the market at the time of writing is likely to be the reason why).

 While there are many trading platforms around now, it can be hard to spot the good from the bad.
 The platform for your IOTA investment can be just as important as the trade itself.
 We can highly recommend our online brokerage, “TradeOr.”
 Not only can we accommodate IOTA trades, but we also have a long list of other cryptocurrencies from which to choose.
 If you are interested in trading in other marketplaces (and it is generally recommended to diversify your portfolio), we’ve got you covered.
 Our platform includes stockbroking, forex, indices, commodities, and more.
 You will be able to enact several trading types across derivative markets (such as CFDs).
-You can enjoy access to numerous chart indicators, and our accounting software keeps track of all your expenditures for you.
-We have a technical and expert support team available.
+We also have a technical and expert support team available.